 Humans exposed to the toxin have experienced memory loss, stomach cramps and nausea, according to a 1995 article published in the Journal of Toxicology and Environmental Health.

 Large “dead zones,” where no life can live due to eutrophication, have invaded significant portions of coastal waters.
-When fertilizer runoff from agricultural fields, wastes from livestock farms, discharges from sewage treatment plants, emissions from automobile and power plants, and seepage from septic tanks are washed out into rivers, they pollute costal waters.
+When fertilizer runoff from agricultural fields, wastes from livestock farms, discharges from sewage treatment plants, emissions from automobile and power plants, and seepage from septic tanks are washed out into rivers, they pollute coastal waters.
 The fatal outcome is the creation of large anoxic (no oxygen) or hypoxic (low-oxygen) areas where fish, invertebrates, seagrasses, and other organisms cannot live.

 Salman is a prolific environmental writer, and has authored more than 300 articles in reputed journals, magazines and websites.
 He is proactively engaged in creating mass awareness on renewable energy, waste management, sustainability and conservation all over the world.